 CBD oil is one of the most popular natural health remedies today, with more and more people discovering the benefits of CBD oil for treating a wide range of health conditions.
 However, not many people actually know what CBD is or how it works in the body to provide natural pain and symptom relief.
 At Medical Cannabis Outreach, our cannabis-friendly physicians and clinicians hold educational seminars and wellness clinics to help people learn about CBD oil.
-Attend one of our upcoming seminars or visit us in Savoy, Chicago, Pekin, Harrisburg, Shelbyville, or Wood River to find out how CBD oil can benefit you.
+Attend one of our upcoming seminars or visit us in Savoy, Chicago, Pekin, Harrisburg, Shelbyville, or Wood River, IL, or check out one of our new locations in Loveland, CO, and Chesterfield, MO.
 Until then, here is some basic information about CBD oil and how it works!

 Cannabidiol is a cannabinoid naturally found in both the marijuana plant and the hemp plant.
 When extracted and isolated from other cannabinoids, such as THC (the psychoactive compound that produces a “high”), cannabidiol can be concentrated into various forms for consumption, including CBD tinctures, edibles, topicals, and vapes.
 But what’s really interesting about CBD is that it doesn’t work the same way Western medications do — rather than overruling your body’s natural functions, it works with your endocannabinoid system to help it make better use of your own, naturally occurring cannabinoids.